rocky-linux/documentation/docs/guides/virtualization/vmware_tools.md

 # VMware tools installation

-VMware Tools is a suite of utilities that enhances the performance and management of virtual machines (VMs) running on VMware virtualization platforms such as VMware vSphere, VMware Workstation, and VMware Fusion.
+VMware Tools™ is a suite of utilities that enhances the performance and management of virtual machines (VMs) running on VMware virtualization platforms such as VMware vSphere, VMware Workstation, and VMware Fusion.
 VMware tools improve the interaction between the guest operating system and the host environment.

 ## Prerequisites and assumptions